-August 14, 2018 – Brain Injury Alliance Support Group for Adults, 6-8 p.m. meets every 2nd Tuesday monthly at Sanderson Community Deaf Center, 5709 South 1500 West, SLC, UT 84123.
+August 13, 2019 – Brain Injury Alliance Support Group for Adults, 6-8 p.m. meets every 2nd Tuesday monthly at Sanderson Community Deaf Center, 5709 South 1500 West, SLC, UT 84123.
 This social group is for caregivers and survivors.
-All are welcomed to share a main dinner dish together with games afterwards.
-Bring a side dish or dessert to share if you’d like.
-For more information, please call Jennifer (801) 386-2195, or Beth (801) 585-5511.
+Come join us for a birthday celebration with dinner and games this month.
+Bring your favorite topping, side dish or dessert to share if you’d like.
+For more information, please call Jennifer (801)386-2195, or Beth (801)585-5511.

-August 16, 2018 – IMC Caregivers and Survivors Education Groups, 7 p.m. meets every 3rd Thursday monthly at IMC Cottonwood Medical Tower (TOSH Campus) 181 E. Medical Tower Drive, Murray, UT 84107.
+August 15, 2019 – IMC Caregivers and Survivors Education and Support Groups, meets at 7 p.m. every 3rd Thursday monthly at Intermountain Medical Center, 5171 S. Cottonwood St., Murray, UT 84107, building 1.

-August 28, 2018 – University of Utah Brain Injury Support Group 7-8 p.m.
-Meets every 4th Tuesday monthly at Sugarhouse Health Center, 1138 E. Wilmington Avenue, SLC, UT 84106.
-However, this month we’ll meet at Sugarhouse Park for our summer picnic.
-Sandwiches will be provided.
-Bring a salad or dessert to share and join us for a fun night.
-For questions, please call Ryan Pello or Annie Wallace at (801) 581-2221.
+August 27, 2019 – University of Utah Brain Injury Support Group meets at 7-8 p.m. every 4th Tuesday monthly usually at Sugarhouse Health Center, 1138 E. Wilmington Avenue, SLC, UT 84106.
+This month we’ll meet at Sugar House Park, the Fabian Lakeside Pavilion for a summer picnic.
+Sandwiches provided.
+Please bring a side dish to share.
+For more information please call Annie Wallace at (801)581-2221.

 FREE WEEKLY GROUPS INTERMOUNTAIN HEALTH CARE NEURO THERAPY in Murray, Utah

 Aphasia Talking Practice Group – Meets every Tuesday, Noon-1 p.m. at 5770 South 250 East #G50